Finally, professional org charts done right.

 - Compensation — Total Comp and Avg Comp metrics

-- Successors — Bench Strength, Ready Now, and No Successors metrics
+- My Successors — Bench Strength, Ready Now, No Successors metrics, and the Succession view

 All other columns in your data are usable in the org chart (color coding, sorting, filtering, card content) without mapping.